 The transition from intern year to clinical anesthesiology training is an exciting, but stressful time.
-The six to eight week tutorial period at Washington University is designed to ease residents into anesthesiology as smoothly and supportively as possible.
+The 6-week tutorial period at Washington University is designed to ease residents into anesthesiology as smoothly and supportively as possible.
 During this time, residents work in pairs with one assigned attending on a weekly rotating basis.
 This weekly rotation allows them to quickly experience a wide breadth of anesthetic management during their tutorial block.
 A typical experience would include exposure to areas ranging from pediatrics to orthopedics and vascular procedures.

 Pairing residents together allows for a division of labor so that residents don’t become overwhelmed by the main responsibilities of an anesthesiologist.
 For example, one resident can focus on delivering anesthetic care while another learns accurate intraoperative documentation and assists with OR setup.
 Beyond easing the workload, pairing during tutorial serves as a bonding experience for residents.
 Residents can collaborate on formulating anesthetic management plans and intraoperative differential diagnoses.